-The proposed bill seeks to amend the Revised School Code by adding Section 1346, which establishes restrictions on public schools in Michigan regarding their interactions with foreign countries deemed as "countries of concern."
-Under this new section, public schools are prohibited from entering into agreements or accepting grants from these foreign countries if such actions would limit their freedom to contract, allow foreign influence over their curriculum or values, or promote agendas harmful to the safety and security of the United States.
-The bill also mandates that any cultural exchange agreements with these countries must be reviewed by the U.S. Department of State or other relevant federal agencies to ensure they do not pose a threat to national security.
+The proposed bill amends the Revised School Code by adding Section 1346, which establishes restrictions on public schools in Michigan regarding agreements and grants from designated "foreign countries of concern."
+Under this new section, public schools are prohibited from entering into agreements or accepting grants that could limit their freedom to contract, allow foreign influence over their curriculum or values, or promote agendas harmful to U.S. safety and security.
+Additionally, any cultural exchange agreements with these foreign countries must be reviewed by the U.S. Department of State or relevant federal agencies to ensure they do not pose a threat to national security.

 House Introduced Bill: 380.1, 380.1852